-Delays Ruining Push by Members to Comply with EU Privacy Law
+Delays Ruining Push by Members to Comply with the New EU Privacy Law

 Google is leaving some firms open to fines by delaying its entry into a consortium of advertising technology companies.
-These delays are causing problems for members who are pushing to comply with the European Union’s new privacy laws, and those who are currently the most vulnerable are the unwitting owners of ad-funded websites and apps.
+These delays are causing problems for members who are pushing to comply with the European Union’s regulations.
+This EU privacy law could tremendously affect the unwitting owners of ad-funded websites and apps.

 Google has stated that these owners have a responsibility to get the needed consent to serve these targeted ads to their European consumers.
 Google’s policy decision has cascaded through the US$200 billion global online advertising industry which is mostly dominated by Alphabet Inc.